 Advanced The BSA/AML Specialists Conference is an annual event designed to provide continuing education to examiners with specialized BSA experience within the financial institution regulatory agencies.
 The content is focused on new or proposed guidance and regulations and BSA/AML compliance issues.
 The emphasis is on advanced BSA/AML topics and emerging supervisory issues related to higher risk institutions, products, services, customers, and geographical locations.
 The conference may offer concurrent sessions with topics of various levels of complexity to allow attendees to focus on their specific interests.
-Content changes in response to current issues industry and regulatory and changes.
-Individual member agencies may establish separate agency breakouts following the conference, if desired.
+Individual member agencies may host separate agency breakouts following the conference, if desired.